ekumenlabs/terminus/docker/README.md

 ## Gazebo 7 version

 This docker compiles Gazebo7 on a previusly declared commit.
-Please make sure that you are compiling on the right commit.
-This commit hash is declared on the makefile.
+Please make sure that you are compiling the right commit and branch.
 You can always check what commit it is using doing:

 ```
 $ cd /home/gazebo/ws/gazebo
 $ hg --debug id -i
 ```

 The commit hash is set on the makefile under the variable `GAZEBO_COMMIT`.
+Don't change without talking with the development team.

 ## Special considerations regarding the graphic card usage